dirkagterhuis/dirkagterhuis.github.io/README.md

     - [ ] To budget, add action to shutdown EC2 instance when budget is reached.
     - [ ] Use Elastic Beanstalk to host node.js server? [link](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create_deploy_nodejs_express.html)
       - [ ] or [link](https://ourcodeworld.com/articles/read/977/how-to-deploy-a-node-js-application-on-aws-ec2-server)
+  - [ ] test it with podcast playlists
 - [ ] Use menu button for navigation
 - [ ] Something to track traffic
 - [ ] Implement lambda's?